bexoft/finalmq/README.md

 ​

-FinalMQ - Cookbook
+Architectural Overview
 ========================================

 FinalMQ is a framework for message communication between processes and network nodes.
 It is based on an asynchronous event loop.
 This means, events like changing connection state or receiving messages are realized as callbacks.
 The application has the responsibility, not to sleep or having long running algorithms inside an event callback of the framework, because it would affect the timing of other events of other connections.
 The methods of the framework are thread-safe and can be called from any thread.
 Typical methods that will be called by the application are e.g. connect() or sendMessage().

 The API of FinalMQ has 3 layers.
-In case FINALMQ_USE_SSL is set for compilation, these layers support also SSL/TLS encryption.
+In case the compiler flag FINALMQ_USE_SSL is set, these layers support SSL/TLS encryption.
+In case the compiler flag FINALMQ_USE_SSL is NOT set, then there is no dependency to openssl.